prashant4840/DSAlytics/README.md

 # DSA Stats

-DSAStats is an application that aggregates your DSA (Data Structures and Algorithms) statistics/ranks from platforms like LeetCode, GeeksforGeeks, and CodeChef etc into a unified and visually appealing dashboard.
+DSAStats is an application that aggregates your DSA (Data Structures and Algorithms) statistics/ranks from platforms like LeetCode, GeeksforGeeks etc into a unified and visually appealing dashboard.
 It simplifies progress tracking and allows you to share or download your stats in a beautiful way.

 ## Features